Haseeb-Ahmad10/Haseeb-Ahmad10/README.md

 - 👋 Hi, I’m Haseeb.
 Nice to see u here.
-- I'm a systems Engineer, wanted to be a Professional Footballer but somehow landed in software realm.
+- I'm a systems Engineer, wanted to be a Professional Footballer but somehow landed in technology realm.
 - Now i'm fully comitted in Technology and innovation trying to create comfort for the people.
 - Fun Fact: i love to read safarnama so if u know something great u can recommend me.